bihealth/WiPP/README.md

 The `Optimization_samples` directory is similar to the `Training_samples` directory, just make sure to choose different samples as we do not want the parameters to be optimized using the same data the classifier was trained on.

 > ### Note
-> If you are wondering if the data files used as training and optimization samples should also be present with the full dataset, the answer is yes!
-Those files are just present in two copies in different places.
+> The sample files used for training and optimization should still be present in your sample directories, the files in the `Training_samples` and `Optimization_samples` directories are only copies.

 ### Pipeline settings